hrydgard/ppsspp/README.md

 What's new in 1.2.2
 -------------------
 * Went back to the old way of initializing graphics on Android.
 Should fix many recent issues.
-* Some graphical fixes, and a screen clear optimization
+* Some graphical fixes, a vertex cache performance improvement and a screen clear optimization
+* Fix for dual source blending on most SHIELD devices, causing graphical issues.
-* Fix to the homebrew store incorrectly unzipping some games.
+* Fix the homebrew store incorrectly unzipping some games.
 This will lead to more games being added.
 * Slightly faster ISO handling

 What's new in 1.2.1